sigurdroemer/hybrid_exponential_scheme/README.md

 Remark: The code is limited to one-dimensional SVE's where the kernel functions are the same for both the stochastic and non-stochastic integral as defined above.
 The scheme can be considered more generally, see the paper.

 # Example
-As an example we simulate the rough Bergomi model used in Finance defined by
+As an illustration we simulate the rough Bergomi model used in Finance defined by

 ![eqn3](https://github.com/sigurdroemer/hybrid_exponential_scheme/blob/readme_images/rbergomi.png)